xnau/content-anchor-links/readme.txt

 If you want a link from another page to jump to a heading, you can add the anchor link (begins with a "#") to the regular page link and when that link is clicked on the user will be taken to that heading on the new page.

-For example, let's say you have a page at `https://your-website.co/making-a-link-list` that explains how to make a link list, and on that page is a tutorial with the heading "Tutorial" If you look at the HTML for that page, you'll see that the heading has an "id", like this" `<h2 id="tutorial">Tutorial</h2>` On your other page you can link directly to that heading with an URL like this: `https://your-website.com/making-a-link-list#tutorial`
+For example, let's say you have a page at `https://xnau.com/content-anchor-links/` that explains how to make a link list, and on that page is a tutorial with the heading "A Tutorial" If you look at the HTML for that page, you'll see that the heading has an "id", like this: `<h2 id="a-tutorial">A Tutorial</h2>` You can create a link that goes directly to that heading with a URL like this: `https://xnau.com/content-anchor-links/#a-tutorial`

 == Installation ==